-Before planning your hunting trip, check the rules by visiting the Department's website.
+Before planning your hunting trip, check the rules by visiting quebec.ca.

-To learn bag and possession limits for migratory birds, check the federal government's hunting regulations.
+To t bag and possession limits for migratory birds, check the federal government's hunting regulations.

 Transportation coupons are directly on the licence.
 As soon as the bagged animal is found, the coupon must be immediately attached to the animal.